2hin/WardrobeBD/readme.txt

 # Introduction

-This a Bus Route Finder Project for AI Lab.
+This WardrobeBD Project for practice purpose for a lab.
 Php project didn't **follow any Software Development Approach**.
 It will be very hard to play with it.
 Any one is welcomed to have a look here.